S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** True

+**Description:**

-**Description:** Subtypes are used to indicate why a value is missing (Null) or is outside a measurable range.
-The element ev-name is fixed in restricted types to a descriptive string.
+Subtypes are used to indicate why a value is missing (Null) or is outside a measurable range.
+The element named *ev-name* has its value fixed in restricted types to a descriptive string.
 The subtypes defined in the reference model are considered sufficiently generic to be useful in many instances.

-DMs may contain additional ExceptionalValueType restrictions to allow for domain related reasons for errant or missing data.
+Data Models may contain additional ExceptionalValueType restrictions to allow for domain related reasons for errant or missing data.

 ....